-Formerly used term for the addition of sugar to grape must for the purpose of increasing the alcohol content.
-However, this does not mean sweetening the wine (as it is often misunderstood), but only additional sugar as a basis for the subsequent alcoholic fermentation.
-The process is named after the French chemist Jean-Antoine Claude Chaptal (1756-1832), who advocated the procedure as Minister of Agriculture in France.
-Strictly speaking, chaptalisation is usually understood as the addition of sucrose or beet sugar (see also dry sugaring).
+A term formerly used for the addition of sugar to grape must to increase the alcohol content.
+However, this does not mean sweetening the wine (as is often misunderstood), but merely adding sugar as a basis for the subsequent alcoholic fermentation.
+The process is named after the French chemist Jean-Antoine Claude Chaptal (1756-1832), who was in favour of the process as Minister of Agriculture in France.
+Strictly speaking, chaptalisation usually refers to the addition of sucrose or beet sugar (see also dry sugaring).
 In many sources, however, this is used as a synonym for enrichment (EU naming standard) regardless of the means used.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl